-Circuit Trouble - Yellow LED that flashes for trouble conditions on output circuits.
+Circuit Trouble - Yellow LED that flashes for trouble conditions on output circuits (notification and releasing).

 Alarm Silenced - Yellow LED that illuminates steadily when the ALARM SILENCE switch has been pushed after an alarm.

 Power Trouble - Yellow LED that flashes for low or disconnected batteries and earth fault conditions.